rajatroy-dev/concepts/android/LiveData/README.md

-# View Model Factory
+# Live Data

-**We use ViewModelFactory when we need to use custom view models with constructor parameters.**
+**We use LiveData to observe the data in ViewModel from the activity or fragment.
+Change in data will automatically update the activity or fragment.**

 ---